Ming233/MM802-Project/README.md

 Before you run this code you need install all requirement package first:

-All required packaged are embeded into the Package.Json.
+All required packages are embeded into the Package.Json.

 ### `npm install/yarn`